UCLALibrary/californica/app/assets/markdown/importer_guide.md

 A controlled vocabulary term referring to the type of repository object that will be created for this CSV row.
 Current legal values are `Collection`, `Work`, and `Page`.
 Only one value can be given per CSV row.

-Currently, `Manuscript` is also accepted as a synonym of `Work`, and `ChildWork` as accepted as a synonym of `Page`, but this functionality may be removed at some point in the future.
+Currently, `Manuscript` is also accepted as a synonym of `Work`, and `ChildWork` as accepted as a synonym of `Page`, but these terms do not work with Festerize and may be removed at some point in the future.

 This field is a string. **This field is required**.